thomasbrunstrom/academy-serverdevelopment/corsandproxy.md

 ---

-## Create a "phonebook" with all your friends
+## REST API - Create a "phonebook" with all your friends

 Create some endpoints in your project to handle all your friends.